Why being on time for school is important

 - Get a good night’s sleep for getting up on time.

-- Sleeping for recommended level helps growth and development, while also ensuring children are fresh and alert for learning.
+- Sleeping for recommended levels helps growth and development; it also helps children to be fresh and alert for learning.

 - Avoid the temptation to look at screens close to sleep times (television and SMART devices, phones and iPads).

 - Physical exercise and fresh air can help sleep, do something physical, swimming, a walk or jog, cycling, wheelchair.

 - Develop a bedtime routine, a time for sleep with a realistic time to wake up, avoid clashes with others and their routines.

 - Set an alarm clock and keep it away from easy reach (to avoid being easily switched off).

 - Include making time for breakfast to fuel the day and learning ahead.

 - Consider using a school’s Breakfast Club if dropping other children elsewhere, or, if you have an early start at work or college.Include extra time to avoid last minute rushes.

 Legal implications of being late to school